mazurowski-lab/osteoarthritis-classification/README.md

 # Knee_project

- it is a readme for dicom image kl-classification software
+ it is a readme for dicom image kl-classification software.

-## run executable version of software (no python enviroment required)
+## run executable version of software (no python enviroment required).

 ### version 1: the command line version
  step 1: go to the exe folder , for example: /image_final_pipeline